jiroger/Shakespeare-Generator/README.md

 # Shakespeare-Generator
 This little project generates Shakespeare plays by training its underlying n-gram word model with Shakespeare's entire corpus.
-Feel free to adjust what n is at the bottom of the `shakespeare.py` file; just be warned that using n's over 11 will require some patience!
+When you run `shakespeare.py`, you will be prompted to specify a value for n (just be warned that using n's over 11 will require some patience!) and the number of words you want to generate (set at 100 by default).

-Additionally, you can tell the algorithm how many words you want generated (default is 100).

 How to run Shakespeare Generator
 0) Make sure your machine is using Python 3!!!!